RawNet: Fast End-to-End Neural Vocoder: Introduction

 \section{Introduction}

+In speech synthesis, the vocoder is essential in extracting acoustic features and recovering speech.
+Although neural networks have mainly carried out the recent process of restoring speech, feature extraction still relies heavily on manual-designed steps.

-Traditional vocoding approaches \cite{world} \cite{straight} \cite{Vocaine} are commonly composed of an speech analysis module and a waveform generation module.
-The analysis module is responsible for extracting the acoustic features from the raw waveform while the waveform generator for re-constructing audio signal from the features.
-Some commonly used acoustic features are extracted, based on some simplified speech production models, such as the source-filter model \cite{sf1} \cite{sf2} \cite{sf3}.
-For example, in \cite{world} and \cite{straight}, the acoustic features used include the log fundamental frequency (lf0), voice/unvoiced binary value (uv), the spectrum and band aperiodicities.
-However, the underlying assumption of these models, for one thing make it complicated to generate the waveform, for another often introduce some flaw into the generated speech.
+Traditional vocoding approaches \cite{world} \cite{straight} \cite{Vocaine} are commonly composed of a speech analysis module and a waveform generation module.
+The analysis module is responsible for extracting the acoustic features from the raw waveform, while the waveform generator reconstructs the audio signal from the features.
+In the speech synthesis task, the commonly used acoustic features are extracted based on complicated human-designed speech production procedures, such as the source-filter model \cite{sf1} \cite{sf2} \cite{sf3}.
+In \cite{world} and \cite{straight}, the acoustic features include the log fundamental frequency (lf0), voice/unvoiced binary value (UV), the spectrum and band aperiodicities.
+However, the underlying assumption of these models makes it complicated to generate the waveform and often introduces some flaws and artifacts into the generated speech.

+In addition to the traditional human-designed feature extraction, the raw waveform-based methods have been explored in many speech-related tasks.
+In speech recognition, \cite{zeghidour2018end} proposed the recognition model based directly on the raw waveform and achieves a better result than the model trained with hand-crafted acoustic features.
+In \cite{raw_fft_sincnet}, the raw waveform is directly fed into the neural model for both speech and speaker recognition tasks. \cite{raw_fft_sincnet} shows the benefits of model convergence, performance, and computational efficiency. \cite{soundnet} explores the representative feature directly from many sound data and yields the state-of-art result in the acoustic object classification task.
+In \cite{fu2017raw}, a fully convolutional network is used to enhance speech directly using raw waveform as model input and target.

-More recently, neural vocoders use neural networks to directly learn the transformation from the acoustic features to audio waveform such as WaveNet \cite{oord2016wavenet}, LPCNet \cite{LPCNet}, WaveGlow \cite{prenger2018waveglow} and FFTNet \cite{fftnet}.
-They could partly overcome the above mentioned disadvantages of the traditional methods, by getting rid of the complicated human-designed speech analysis and generation step.
-These neural network-based methods that directly synthesize raw speech waveform from acoustic features, could achieve the state-of-art performance in text-to-speech synthesis.
-However, the waveform generation is quite slow due to the complicated model structure and the autoregressive property.
-In addition, the performance of these neural vocoder is also partly limited by the conditioning features, which are extracted based on the simplified speech production models.
+Another important function of the vocoder is to restore audio from features.
+Recently, neural vocoders use neural networks to directly learn the transformation from the acoustic features to audio waveform such as WaveNet \cite{oord2016wavenet}, LPCNet \cite{LPCNet}, WaveGlow \cite{prenger2018waveglow}, HiFi-GAN \cite{hifigan}, MelGAN \cite{melgan} and FFTNet \cite{fftnet}.
+They greatly improve the quality of speech synthesis compared with the traditional methods by eliminating the complicated human-designed speech generation steps.
+However, the waveform generation is slow due to the complicated model structure.
+In addition, the performance of these neural vocoders is also affected by the conditioned acoustic features.